• Skip to main content

 • Onion and Garlic - For aroma and flavors.
 In Filipino Cuisine, these two are tandem and are always present in many Pinoy dishes.

-• Carrots, Potatoes, and Peas – Carrots and potatoes are most present in meat stews.
-They are delicious, nutritious, and inexpensive vegetables to add a lot of flavor and texture to this dish.
+• Carrots, Potatoes, and Peas - Carrots and potatoes are most present in meat stews.
+They are delicious and inexpensive vegetables to add a lot of flavor and texture to this dish.
+Peas also add texture and bright color.

-• Soy Sauce, Salt, and Pepper – Soy sauce, salt, and black pepper as the main seasonings.
+• Soy Sauce, Salt, and Pepper - Soy sauce gives a savory flavor with salt, and black pepper as the main seasonings.
 If you want spicy beef giniling stew, simply add chile powder, jalapeno, or sriracha.
 Just add more or less depending on your heat and spicy level.

 Instructions